swetac14/Scuplex/README.md

+This application has four games : PigGame, Tic-Tac-Toe, Pokemon Memory Game, and Snake & ladder

 # PigGame
 Technology stack:  HTML, CSS and JavaScript.
 Used template literal, font Awesome toolkit to add some zing to the code.